tusharChauhan08/Unbundl/README.md

 # Unbundl
+For run the project go the the src directory and then run the command (npm start).

+Then your server is started at the port no. 6035 and then you enter the (localhost:6035) into the browser and then your web app start.

 I am using only slick craousel for the craousel the pics of the home page.
 It is pre-build library for the craousel.

 I am using the node.js for the run time enviroment for the project to run the server side.